lobnor2/lobnor2/README.md

 ###

 <h3 align="left">👩‍💻  About Me</h3>
 <p>Frontend developer with a passion for crafting beautiful and functional user interfaces.
-Proficient in developing web applications using JavaScript, React </p>
+Proficient in developing web applications using JavaScript, React⚛️</p>

 ###